Welcome to the Worldwide Greathead family my One-Name Study - Person Page 671

 #16757, b.
 16 March 1796, d.
 12 April 1864

-Thomas Greathead was baptized on 16 March 1796 in Marske, Yorkshire, England.1,2 He was the son of Thomas Greathead and Ruth Whitelock.
-He married Jane Whitelock, daughter of Matthew Whitelock and Elizabeth Hutchinson, on 6 April 1830 in Cogden Hall, Downholme, Yorkshire, England, by the Rev D Hick.1,3 In the Robson's London Classification of Trades for 1835 Thomas is described as a Cheesemonger living at 50 Bridge Road, Lambeth.
+Thomas Greathead was baptised on 16 March 1796 in Marske, Yorkshire, England.1,2 He was the son of Thomas Greathead and Ruth Whitelock.
+He married Jane Whitelock, daughter of Matthew Whitelock and Elizabeth Hutchinson, on 6 April 1830 in Cogden Hall, Grinton, Richmond, Yorkshire, England, by the Rev D Hick.1,3 In the Robson's London Classification of Trades for 1835 Thomas is described as a Cheesemonger (not to be confused with a cheese maker) living at 50 Bridge Road, Lambeth.
 There were 1901 cheesemongers listed.
-In the London Directories Thomas was listed as living at 3 Bridge Road in 1826 and 1834, 50 Bridge Road 1841 and 1843, 58 Bridge Road in 1850.4,1 His wife Jane died on 20 November 1838 in 58 Bridge Road, Lambeth, London, England, from consumption.
+In the London Directories Thomas was listed as living at 3 Bridge Road in 1826 and 1834, 50 Bridge Road 1841 and 1843, 58 Bridge Road in 1850.4,1 His wife Jane died on 20 November 1838 in 58 Bridge Road, Lambeth, London, England, aged 37 from consumption.
 Her death was registered by Mary Hauxey of 6 Great Union Street, Kensington Causeway.
-An announcement of her death was placed in the Times newspaper of Thursday 22 November 1838 "On 20th inst aged 37 Jane the beloved wife of Mr T Greathead Bridge Road, Lambeth."5,6,1 Thomas was listed as head of household in the census of 30 March 1851 at 58 Mount Street, Lambeth, London, England, Thomas was living with his three children and working as a cheesemonger.7 Thomas was listed as the head of the family of on the census of 7 April 1861 in 6 Lower Kensington Green, Lambeth, London, England, Thomas is described as an office keeper and was living alone.8 He died on 12 April 1864 in Lambeth, London, England, aged 68 from apoplexy.
-Catherine Hewett of 136 East Street, Kensington registered his death.9,1 He was buried in Norwood Cemetery, London, England, Thomas was interred at the cemetery this information is recorded on the headstone of his daughter Jane in St Michael and All Angels Church in Downholme.
-His wife is interred at Lambeth Cemetery.1
+An announcement of her death was placed in the Times newspaper of Thursday 22 November 1838 "On 20th inst aged 37 Jane the beloved wife of Mr T Greathead Bridge Road, Lambeth."5,6,1 Thomas was listed as head of household in the census of 30 March 1851 at 58 Mount Street, Lambeth, London, England, Thomas was living with his three children and working as a cheesemonger.7 In the News of the World newspaper of Sunday 14 September 1851 Thomas was reported of receiving a cheque from Edward Pittard, a man of respectable appearance who was described as a bacon factor or salesman.
+Edward took six hams and a cheese, which came to £2 3s 6d and tendered a cheque for £3 15s6d payable at the Commercial Bank of London.
+Although Thomas did not want initially to receive payment this way as he did not know Edward he did eventually giving the change, £1 12s.
+When Thomas that morning presented the cheque he was told the drawer was unknown.
+Edward who declined offering anything in defence when arrested was remanded for a week.8 Thomas was placed into custody on 27 July 1854 accused of feloniously stealing, at Lambeth, one half-crown, and other of the moneys of George Webb.
+He was tried on 2 August 1854 and found guilty and sentenced to one calendar month in Newington Goal.9 Thomas was listed as the head of the family on the census of 7 April 1861 in 6 Lower Kennington Green, Lambeth, London, England, Thomas is described as an office keeper and was living alone.10 Thomas died on 12 April 1864 in 163 East Street, Kennington, Lambeth, London, England, aged 68 from apoplexy.
+Catherine Hewett registered his death.11,1 Thomas was buried on 16 April 1864 in Norwood Cemetery - South Metroplitan Cemetery, Norwood, London, England, Thomas was interred at the cemetery this information is recorded on the headstone of his daughter Jane in St Michael and All Angels Church in Downholme.
+His wife is interred at Lambeth Cemetery.1,12,13

 Children of Thomas Greathead and Jane Whitelock